raystanza/raystanza.github.io/all_collections/_projects/2025-10-18-oxideminer.md

 ./ox-build/target/release/oxide-miner --help
 ```

-This produces a **portable, optimized binary** suitable for running on a wide range of CPUs.
+This produces a portable optimized binary suitable for a wide range of CPUs.
-OxideMiner performs **runtime CPU feature detection** (AES, AVX2, etc.) at startup and automatically selects the fastest available RandomX execution path for the host system.

-This is the recommended option if you plan to:

-- distribute the binary to multiple machines
-- run on older CPUs or virtualized environments
-- prioritize compatibility over absolute peak performance

 ### High-performance build (still portable)